 This type of attorney focuses on making sure you have the right legal documents in place – from your website legal documents to your e-commerce contracts.
-This type of attorney is going to encourage you to have the right type of legal entity in place to protect your personal assets while running your business online.
-If you’re looking to make a private purchase or sale of an e-commerce company, a transactional lawyer can put the right paperwork in place to make the deal go as smoothly as possible while protecting your interests.
+The attorney will encourage you to have the right type of legal entity in place to protect your personal assets while running your business online.
+If you’re looking to make a private purchase or sale of an e-commerce company, an Internet transactional lawyer can put the right paperwork in place to make the deal go as smoothly as possible while protecting your interests.

 Related Article: About Internet Attorney Mike Young

 You’ll often find these attorneys not only understand what you do online but they also own their own Internet companies in addition to representing clients.
 In other words, they’re online entrepreneurs who also know Internet business law.

 When you’re looking for a Web transactional attorney, be sure that you check out if there’s a basic understanding about how e-commerce works and related e-commerce laws and regulations.

 If a lawyer doesn’t know about U.S. Federal Trade Commission guidelines that affect the Internet and lacks a basic understanding of spam laws, Internet sales taxes, online privacy, etc., you should keep hunting until you find someone who is qualified to represent your business interests online.

 You will also want a legal professional who has the wisdom and connections to refer you to a good trial lawyer in case you have a dispute that results in a civil lawsuit.

 It’s a warning sign if an attorney who doesn’t litigate pretends he can handle lawsuits simply to keep you as a client.
 The same is true when a trial attorney pretends to be a transactional attorney.
 They are very different skill sets.